ONS-Innovation/github-copilot-usage-dashboard/README.md

 To run all tests, use `make test`.

+On pull request or push to the `master` branch, the tests will automatically run.
+The workflow will fail if any tests fail, or if test coverage is below 95%.

 ## Linting
 This project uses Black, Ruff, and Pylint for linting and code formatting.
 Configurations for each are located in `pyproject.toml`.
 The linters are set to run on Python files in both `src` and `tests`.